 - Brand snobs may patronize you for not buying a real Fender.

 For the money, it is going to be a real challenge to find a better lefty electric guitar.
-So the only real issue is, which one are you going to choose?!
-You can find links to each model below.
+You can find links to buy below.

 6. Fender Player Stratocaster